XiaWang0126/ARP/README.md

 The project’s goal is twofold:

-• First, helping DLRC define a new, data-science oriented approach to explain/predict the change in gender composition of publicly listed companies’ top management teams;
+1. First, helping DLRC define a new, data-science oriented approach to explain/predict the change in gender composition of publicly listed companies’ top management teams;

-• Second, to mobilize the just mentioned approach to:
+2. Second, to mobilize the just mentioned approach to:

-    o assess the likelihood a top management team vacancy is filled with a female manager;
+   • assess the likelihood a top management team vacancy is filled with a female manager;

-    o assess how and to what extent the just the estimated likelihood has changed over the last decades and across countries/cultures; o estimate the consequences of top management team gender composition on companies’ economic and financial performance
+   • assess how and to what extent the just the estimated likelihood has changed over the last decades and across countries/cultures; o estimate the consequences of top management team gender composition on companies’ economic and financial performance